Leonardini/rgwas/README.md

     Sys.setenv(CPLEX_BIN="Absolute/Path/To/CPLEX/binary")
 ```

     For instance, with a standard Mac installation this line typically looks like:

 ```
     Sys.setenv(CPLEX_BIN="/Applications/CPLEX_Studio_Community201/cplex/bin/x86-64_osx/cplex")
 ```

-Then proceed to install Rcplex as you normally would.
+    Then install Rcplex as you normally would.
 Generally, this would be something like
 ```
     install.packages("Rcplex")
 ```

-Please make sure Rcplex is successfully installed before any further steps.
+    Please make sure Rcplex is successfully installed before proceeding.

 3)  If you do not already have devtools installed, please install it from R via